-It took 12 years for the Academy Awards to acknowledge a non-white performer.
-Even when Hattie McDaniel won for her supporting role as Mammy in “Gone with the Wind”—making her the first black person to win any Oscar—she was seated at a separate table from her costars, and the show's organizers had to fight for her to be allowed inside the venue.
-Though later audiences would take issue with McDaniel's stereotypical character, her win was still historic; another black actor would not win an Oscar until 1963, and diversity in the Academy remains an issue.
+It took 12 years for the Academy Awards to acknowledge a nonwhite performer.
+Even when Hattie McDaniel won for her supporting role as Mammy in “Gone with the Wind”—making her the first Black person to win any Oscar—she was seated at a separate table from her costars, and the show's organizers had to fight for her to be allowed inside the venue.
+Though later audiences would take issue with McDaniel's stereotypical character, her win was still historic; another Black actor would not win an Oscar until 1964, and diversity in the Academy remains an issue.

 Wonder Woman wasn't the first female superhero to grace the racks of comic book shops across America, but her appearance in 1941 sparked an obsession that's lasted just as long as Batman and Superman.
 Created by a psychologist, the Amazon woman was heavily influenced by feminism.
 In 2017, her enduring popularity made her the first female superhero to earn her own movie, which smashed records and gender barriers alike.

 On Dec.
-7, 1941, Annie J. Fox found herself organizing the response to the chaos and numerous injuries caused by the attack on Pearl Harbor.
+7, 1941, Annie G. Fox found herself organizing the response to the chaos and numerous injuries caused by the attack on Pearl Harbor.
 The first lieutenant and head nurse of Hickam Field Hospital was awarded the Purple Heart for her work on Oct.
 26, 1942, alongside several other army nurses.
-When the criteria of the award later changed to apply only to those injured in the line of duty, Fox was awarded the equally prestigious Bronze Star in place of the Purple Heart.
+When the criteria of the award later changed to apply only to those injured in the line of duty, Fox was awarded the equally prestigious Bronze Star in place of the Purple Heart in 1944.

 France fell behind many of its European counterparts in granting women the right to vote.
 Sixteen years after Britain finally enshrined equal rights at the ballot box, the newly liberated French government signed a law allowing women to cast votes.
 French women still struggle to see themselves represented in the federal government, though numbers have started trending up after recent elections.